xyzmaps/xyz-documentation/docs/cli/tutorials/shapefiles.md

     xyzmaps space upload -f my_directory_containing_shapefile --batch shp

-Note that you can use `-a` to select attributes of features to convert into tags, which will let you filter features server-side when you access the Data Hub API.
+Note that you can use `-a` to select attributes of features to convert into tags, which will let you filter features server-side when you access the XYZ Maps API.

 ## Advanced shapefile upload

-Shapefiles are an infinitely variable format, and there will be cases where you may need to manipulate or modify the data in order to import it into your Data Hub space.
+Shapefiles are an infinitely variable format, and there will be cases where you may need to manipulate or modify the data in order to import it into your XYZ Maps space.
 You can do this with other open-source geospatial tools, specifically `mapshaper` and QGIS.

 ### mapshaper